 Alternative investments include a variety of investment strategies that are intended to provide attractive risk-adjusted returns and portfolio diversification.
-These investments are reflected in four commingled investment vehicles and include equity co-investments, special situations, mergers, portable alpha, and hedged equity structures.
+These investments are reflected in three commingled investment vehicles and include equity co-investments, portable alpha, and hedged equity structures.
 The fair value of investments is determined using the NAV per share of the Plan's ownership interest in partners' capital.

-Commingled global fixed income consists of one commingled investment vehicle that invests primarily in publicly traded global fixed income securities.
-The investment is valued at NAV of units held at the end of the period based upon the NAV per share of the underlying investments.
+Commingled global fixed income consists of two commingled investment vehicles that invests primarily in publicly traded global fixed income securities.
+The investment is valued at the NAV of units held at the end of the period based upon the NAV per share of the underlying investments.

 Commingled global equity consists of two commingled investment vehicles that primarily invest in publicly traded global equity securities.
-The funds are valued at the net asset value of units held at the end of the period based upon the NAV per share of underlying investments.
+The funds are valued at the NAV of units held at the end of the period based upon the NAV per share of underlying investments.

 Commingled domestic equity consists of two commingled investment vehicles that invest primarily in publicly traded domestic equity securities.
-The funds are valued at the net asset value of units held at the end of the period based upon the NAV per share of underlying investments.
+The funds are valued at the NAV of units held at the end of the period based upon the NAV per share of underlying investments.